leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

   from cat import hook, tool, BaseAgent, ... from cat.auth import check_permissions, User, BaseAuth
   ```
-- core DB is a simple SQL (supports both sqlite and postgres) and it is used to store settings, chats, contexts and plugin settings.
-No more `metadata.json`, no `qdrant` in core.
 - factory explanation XXX
 - Environment variables:
   - there are less env variables, as many things are delegated to plugins (which can decide whether to use them or not).